Skip to content

 Task 5 – Set Due Date

 Implement a due command to set a due date: | due=YYYY-MM-DD.
+Modify the add command so every todo has the new format.

 Tip

-Use .split('|') to access string parts
+Use .split(" | ") to access string parts

 Modify the third part to include due date